Tips for Tanning Buckskin and Fur On Leather (without chemicals)

 - There is no need to continuously stretch and work the hide as it goes from damp to dry with hair on (or for a thick furless skin either).
 For example with a deer fur on you can probably get away with 5 full hide stretch/pipe tip work sessions a day untill dry; these times are weather and environment dependent.
 A thin hide, like hare, I wouldnt touch for a few hours after skinning; simply lay it flat, un tacked, and wait.
 Once the hide becomes dry enough to hold its shape, you can leave it if you want and work it with a pokeie tool when ready.

 - when working a hair on hide, some hides just won't come out soft as easily as others as they are just too thick.
-You have to work them more to make them flexible and soft.
-I havent done so myself, but it would not hurt to rub some oil into the flesh side before working it.
+It would not hurt to rub some oil into the flesh side before working it.
+Throw over your scrape beam fur down to work.

 - small holes should be left alone, tears, must be sewn.
 ALWAYS dampen an area to be sewn to a soak before using sinew to sew it.
 This border will then dry strong and will resist the stiches tearing later.